KassieZ/doris/docs/en/docs/data-operate/import/import-way/insert-into-manual.md

 The second command is for Demo only, not in a test or production environment.

-## Import operations and load results
+## Import Operations and Load Results

 The Insert Into command needs to be submitted through MySQL protocol.
 Creating an import request returns the import result synchronously.